-- May 24, 2020 CALPHAD XLIX: A pre-conference workshop on using pyiron, pycalphad and ESPEI will be given at the 2020 CALPHAD meeting. - September 16, 2020 IMAT 2020: A workshop on using pycalphad and ESPEI will be given at the IMAT 2020 meeting as part of a one day workshop series on Python-based tools for materials modeling.
+- CANCELED CALPHAD XLIX: The CALPHAD 2020 meeting has been canceled due to the COVID-19 pandemic.
+A pre-conference workshop on using pyiron, pycalphad and ESPEI will be given at the 2020 CALPHAD meeting. - September 16, 2020 IMAT 2020: A workshop on using pycalphad and ESPEI will be given at the IMAT 2020 meeting as part of a one day workshop series on Python-based tools for materials modeling.